Beacon SMS Workflows (v4.0+)

 - Animal Transport

 - Transfers and Deliveries

 Each Responder Type is sent all or some of the messages displayed here.
-Check the number next to each workflow header to see which messages are sent to which Responder Types.
+This image below shows which messages are sent to which Responder Types.

 *Actual times depend on your agency’s protocols and are set by your Administrator on the Beacon web pages (Read more here).